shrocket/personal_website/content/blog/20250925_helloAgain.md

 And while all of those things are and will hopefully remain true, they still don't really answer the question _What is_ this blog _going to be?_

-In terms of how it looks, this blog is already somewhere between _rocket to nowhere_'s aught's aesthetic and _Any Minor World_'s forced minimalism.
-In terms of content, this will hopefully simply be a continuation of the sort of public diary my blog has always been.
-Or to make a gesture toward my personal blogging philosophy/aesthetic: This is going to be random.
+In terms of how it looks, this blog is already somewhere between _rocket to nowhere_'s aughty aesthetic and _Any Minor World_'s forced minimalism.
+In terms of content, this will hopefully be a continuation of what my blog has always been.
+Or, to make a gesture toward my personal (blogging) philosophy/aesthetic: This is going to be random.
 It's going to be stupid.
 It's going to be cheap.
 It's going to be shitty.

 Stick around anyway.

+### (Is it really titled _malign benedictory_?)

+(At the moment, yes.)